An Annotation-based Approach for Finding Bugs in Neural Network Programs: Experimental Evaluation

 \subsubsection{RQ2: Recall}

-\autoref{tab:reproduction} shows the results of applying \annotest to detect 81 unique reproducible crashing bugs in 19 projects surveyed by~\cite{Islam:2019} and selected as explained in \autoref{sec:experimental_subjects}.
+\autoref{tab:reproduction} shows the results of applying \annotest to detect 81 unique reproducible crashing bugs in 19 projects surveyed by Islam et al.~\cite{Islam:2019} and selected as explained in \autoref{sec:experimental_subjects}.
 Using the annotations we provided, \annotest reproduced 63 of these bugs without generating any spurious failing tests.
-This corresponds to a 100\% precision and 78\% recall relative to the unique reproducible known bugs from \cite{Islam:2019}.
-With the same annotations, \annotest also revealed another 31 failures that we confirmed as additional crashing bugs in the same projects.\footnote{\cite{Islam:2019}'s survey is not meant to be an exhaustive catalog of all bugs in these projects.}
+This corresponds to a 100\% precision and 78\% recall relative to the unique reproducible known bugs from Islam et al.~\cite{Islam:2019}.
+With the same annotations, \annotest also revealed another 31 failures that we confirmed as additional crashing bugs in the same projects.\footnote{Islam et al.~\cite{Islam:2019}'s survey is not meant to be an exhaustive catalog of all bugs in these projects.}